ADIR360/CandyBliss-Frontend/README.md

 - Cart state is managed in the top-level App component and passed down as props.
 - Users can update quantities, remove items, and see a live total.
 - Cart is accessible from anywhere via the Navbar.
+- **Mobile-First Cart Experience:** The cart page header, grid, and sidebar are now fully adaptive.
+Padding, spacing, and sticky positioning are fixed for all screen sizes.
+Product images, controls, and text scale and stack for easy use on any device.

 ### 4. **Checkout via WhatsApp**
 - On checkout, the app generates a WhatsApp message with the order summary.